MariaBrodowska/watchly/README.md

 - **Firebase Authentication** – provides authentication mechanisms for logging in with either email or Google.
 - **Glide** – a popular image loading library for efficiently loading and displaying movie posters.
 - **Retrofit** – a powerful library used to make network requests to the TMDb API.
-- **Swipe Cards Library** – `com.lorentzos.swipecards:library` is used for implementing the swipeable card UI, enhancing the user interaction.
+- **Swipe Cards Library** – "com.lorentzos.swipecards:library" is used for implementing the swipeable card UI.

 ---